Short Bio

 My number one influence then (and now) was The Beatles but I soon got into other music like The Buffalo Springfield, The Byrds, Linda Ronstadt, Joni Mitchell, Stevie Wonder and Bay Area bands like Moby Grape, Quicksilver Messenger Service and Steve Miller Band.

 Playing with friends, I was introduced to a singer guitarist named John Lovrien.
 We hit it off and formed a band with Mitch and Dennis and called ourselves Logos.
 We were big fans of Poco where I suspect the inspiration for the name came from.
+I believe it was Mitch's idea for the name.
 We played many high school dances and noontime concerts around Marin County.

 As time progressed we began to grow tired of playing mostly Top 40 clubs.
 I will say that I did learn a lot about playing live and performing.
 But my real drive was to be a songwriter and pursue my love of recording which I had developed ever since hearing Paul McCartney’s first album McCartney.
 I had learned that he played all the instruments on the album and overdubbed all the vocals (with a little help from his wife Linda).
 I would always love tracking with a guitar or piano and then adding the drums, bass and vocals myself.
 I still do it to this day!